fantasycalendar/FoundryVTT-Sequencer/README.md

 ### Version 0.5.1
 - *Sequencer* - Added two sample scenes with macros and accompanying art:
-    - An animated Oujia board made by Matheus, AKA md-mention2reply
+    - An animated Oujia board made by md-mention2reply
     - A Star Wars inspired hyperspeed scene-switching scene, effects, and macro
 - *Sequencer* - Removed Token Ease as dependency until we can solve its conflicts with other modules
 - *Effects* - Fixed effects not auto-centering on tokens